keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Consider the following apparent problem: If "practical reason" is really practical, then how is it rational?
 Or if it is rational, how is it really practical?

-A view familiarly attributed to Hume says that practical reasons cannot motivate, at least not by themselves.
+A view familiarly attributed to Hume says that practical reasons cannot motivate, at least not by themselves.^[He says: "Reason is the discovery of truth and falsehood."]
 If this were so, moral reasons could not satisfy the "practical requirement."
+Moral reasons could not be actionable.

-Expressivists are among the chief contemporary proponents of this objection.
-Expressivism is motivated in large part by the attempt to satisfy the *practical* dimension of practical reason (at the cost of the "rational" part).
-Wallace explains:
+Expressivists are among the chief contemporary proponents of this view.
+Indeed, the very motivation for expressivism, in large part, is the need to satisfy the *practical* dimension of practical reason (at the cost of the "rational" part).
+Jay Wallace explains:

 >Expressivism in this form suggests a naturalistic interpretation of practical reason, one that may seem appropriate to the enlightened commitments of the modern scientific world view.
 It is naturalistic metaphysically, insofar as it makes no commitment to the objective existence in the world of such allegedly questionable entities as values, norms, or reasons for action.[@seppracticalreason]